Turn Me On (David Guetta song)

-"Turn Me On" is a song by French DJ and record producer David Guetta from his fifth studio album Nothing but the Beat.
-Vocals are provided by rapper and singer Nicki Minaj, whose second studio album Pink Friday: Roman Reloaded features the song as a bonus song on its deluxe version.
+"Turn Me On" is a song by French DJ and record producer David Guetta from his fifth studio album Nothing but the Beat (2011).
+Vocals are provided by Trinidadian American rapper and singer Nicki Minaj, whose second studio album Pink Friday: Roman Reloaded (2012) features the song as a bonus song on its deluxe version.
 It was written by Ester Dean, David Guetta and Giorgio Tuinfort, with a rap written by Minaj.

 The song has garnered generally favorable responses from music critics, who complimented Minaj's appearance on the track, while also dismissing the Auto-Tune used on Minaj's vocals.
 It has been chosen as the fifth official single from Nothing but the Beat.
 It impacted U.S. Top 40/Mainstream and Rhythmic radio on 13 December 2011.
 A remixes EP was released in January 2012 internationally and in February 2012 in the US and Canada.
 The song also marks Guetta's best-peaking single in the United States, tied with "Without You", both of which peaked at 4 on the Billboard Hot 100.
 The song was briefly used to promote WWE WrestleMania XXVIII.
 As of December 2014, the song has sold 2.6 million copies in the United States.